gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Iffy shrugged.
 "Comes an' goes."
-She and Jeep used to talk when she first started coming by.
+She and Jeep had talked a few times when she first started coming by.
 He had shown her a few of his sims and she had shared a few stories about life at sea.
-For a while she had thought he was working up the courage for something more, but…
+For a while she had thought he was working up the courage to do something more than just talk, but…

 The silence stretched uncomfortably.
-"I gotta get back to this," she finally said, waving a hand at the drill press idling behind her.
+"I gotta get back t' this," she finally said, waving a hand at the drill press idling behind her.

 Jeep straightened up.
-"Wouldn't you rather be doin' somethin' useful?"
+"Wouldn't you rather be doin' somethin useful?"

 "This *is* useful!"
 Iffy said hotly.
 "And it's none o' your business what I do or don't."